SHARING IN LOCAL MISSION

 Our focus is to encourage mission through our Missional Communities.
 However, here are a few ways we organize for mission on broader levels.

-Little Sisters of St. Francis of Assisi (Lwanga Community): A group of people that have been asked to leave many local congregations.
-We invite these beautiful people in and do what we can to help them, as well as their organization, and the Nigerian and Kenyan nuns who care for them.
+Little Sisters of St. Francis of Assisi (Lwanga Community): A group of men and women living with neuro-developmental and intellectual disabilities led by Nigerian and Kenyan nuns who care for them.
+They are an active part of the WCC's common life on Sundays and beyond.
 These events of service are generally organized through our Missional Communities.

 Winter Sheltering Program (in partnership with Community of Faith Mission): Each Winter WCC partners with many other congregations in the faith community to make the church building available to men, women and children living through homelessness during the winter months.
 We serve as hosts for one week during the month of December.
 This effort is led and coordinated by Community of Faith Mission (C.O.F.M.), a 501(c)3 non-profit organization.